RaffaeleNachos/raffaelenachos.github.io/articles/Install_Asterisk_17.md

 Asterisk contains two SIP stacks, the **chain_sip** which is no longer core-supported and the new **chan_pjsip** based on [PJSIP](https://www.pjsip.org/).
 The new stack is a separate library but it is bundled in Asterisk, and from version 15 it is the first choice.

 All the following commands should be done by root.
-First, move to the Asterisk directory and then install all the depencencies
+First, move to the Asterisk directory and then install all the dependencies

 ```bash
 $ cd asterisk-17.7.0/